 That moment is considered the official starting signal for the strive for the legalization of cannabis in Israel.

-Sendak and the Press
+Shlomi and the Press

 Sendak's Political Life

-The party acted under the banner of legalization of soft drugs.
-Sendak was the party's second in line candidate in that year's elections:
+The party acted under the banner of the legalization of soft drugs.
+Shlomi was the party's second in-line candidate in that year's national elections:

 Only 8,000 votes were missing for the party to enter the Knesset.

-After the 2009 elections he decided to resign from the party and from politics in order to allow continue his journey without a political identity.
+During the 2006 and 2009 elections Shlomi was again one of the Party's candidates for Knesset (second place).
+However, after the 2009 elections he decided to leave the party and to withdraw from politics in order to continue his journey without a political backpack.

 The Israeli Medical Cannabis Clinic

-As a result he founded the Israeli Medical Cannabis Clinic, in which he helped thousands of Israeli patients to obtain a Medical Cannabis Permit.
+As a result, he founded the Israeli Medical Cannabis Clinic, in which he helped thousands of Israeli patients to obtain a medical cannabis permit.

-"The camera is my weapon, I'm not looking for prizes for the best movie and I'm willing to compromise on the quality of the editing" he said.
+"The camera is my weapon.
+I'm not looking for prizes for the best movie and I'm willing to compromise on the quality of the editing" he said.